 Appendix I. Guidelines and Specifications for Flood Hazard Mapping Partners

-The Federal Emergency Management Agency (FEMA) has developed a revised version of Appendix I of FEMA's Guidelines and Specifications for Flood Hazard Mapping Partners.
+The Federal Emergency Management Agency (FEMA) has developed a revised version of Guidelines and Standards for Flood Risk Analysis and Mapping, Appendix I: Discovery (Jul 2011).
 This appendix replaces the April 2003 version of Appendix I that contained the Project Scoping Toolbox and the guidance for Scoping and Pre-Scoping activities.
 The June 2011 version of Appendix I contains the guidance for conducting Discovery.
 Discovery is the process to be applied by FEMA Regions, Cooperating Technical Partners and other Mapping Partners in performing initial activities in a watershed of interest that may lead to a Risk MAP project being initiated.

 If you have any questions on the revised Appendix I or Guidelines and Standards in general, please email FEMA GS at Femags@riskmapcds.com.